Last update: 9/7/2021

 No, you do not need to quarantine upon arrival in Egypt.
 You only need to self-isolate if you have been tested at an airport and are awaiting your results.
 If your results are positive, then you will need to quarantine for 14 days.

-Yes, every traveler, unless they are under the age of 6, must present a paper copy of a medical certificate for a negative PCR COVID test result to enter Egypt.
-Check the specific requirements for your country to see if the PCR test must be taken up to 72 or 96 hours before arrival.
+Yes, every unvaccinated traveler, unless they are under the age of 6, must present a paper copy of a medical certificate for a negative PCR COVID test result to enter Egypt.
+Check the specific requirements for your country to see if the PCR test must be taken up to 72 or 96 hours before departure.